rooseveltframework/roosevelt/README.md

   - Set to `detached` to force the HTML validator to run as a detached background process.
   - Set to `attached` to force the HTML validator to run as an attached process.
 - `ROOSEVELT_AUTOKILLER`:
   - Set to `on` to spawn a process to kill the HTML validator if it is running in the background and idle for more than a certain amount of time.
-The timeout can be configured in [app behavior params](https://github.com/rooseveltframework/roosevelt#app-behavior-parameters).
+The timeout can be configured in [app behavior parameters](https://github.com/rooseveltframework/roosevelt#app-behavior-parameters).
   - Set to `off`to disable the HTML validator autokiller.

 Environment variable precedence:

-- Environment variables supersede your app's [params](https://github.com/rooseveltframework/roosevelt#configure-your-app-with-parameters).
+- Environment variables supersede your app's [parameters](https://github.com/rooseveltframework/roosevelt#configure-your-app-with-parameters).
 - Environment variables can be overridden with [command line arguments](https://github.com/rooseveltframework/roosevelt#available-command-line-arguments).

 # Default directory structure

 - `app.js`: Entry point to your application.
 Feel free to rename this, but make sure to update `package.json`'s reference to it.
 - `mvc`: Folder for models, views, and controllers.
-All configurable via params (see below).
+All configurable via parameters (see below).
   - `controllers`: Folder for controller files.
   - `models`: Folder for model files.
   - `views`: Folder for view files.